AnnaP464/COMP-4350-Group-8/Sprint 0/Project Summary.md

 ##### Front End
 React - Our team has previous experience with React and similar technology (Angular).

 ##### Back End
+Next.js - it has types, which keeps code more structured, it will keep the language we use consistent between the front end and back end.
+And some of us have previous expereince with angular which next.js is based on.

 ##### Database
+PostgreSQL - Our team has previous experience with relational databases and SQL has similar syntax across versions.

-##### Testing
+##### Testing Formatting/Unit/Integration Tests
-Github Triggers/Hooks - The project is already hosted on github, it makes sense to take advantage of the triggers and hooks to help automate the formatting, testing and building.
+Formatting - Github Triggers/Hooks - The project is already hosted on github, it makes sense to take advantage of the triggers and hooks to help automate the formatting, testing and building.

-##### API
+Integration & Unit Testing - Jest - An all in one framework for javascript testing, that will take care of most of our needs without a need for other programs.

 ### Work Coordination
 Our group has settled on using discord to maintain a common idea of the project as well as call when we want to discuss a potential change of plans or upcoming deadline.
 Google Docs works well when it comes to more informal documents that are not submission-critical.

 We have so far allocated work based on personal interest, and personal experience.
 Making sure to clear up who is assigned what during inperson or online meetings.
 When we begin implementing the application, assigning github issues will be a potential way for us to keep track of which feature resides with each of us.